 Barton County works hard to connect local businesses to our regional and state partners, including NetWork Kansas and Central Kansas Development Inc, help to finance new opportunities that promote economic development.
 Additionally, that are several local banks that provide small business loans, and would be happy to assist with explaining your business financing options.

 Economic Development Exemption (EDX)

-An Economic Development Exemption from Ad Valorem taxation on real estate and tangible personal property can be made available by a city or county's governing body for up to ten years.
+The Board of Tax Appeals provides instruction and technical assistance for entities applying for an Economic Development Exemption from Ad Valorem taxation on real estate and tangible personal property for up to ten years.
 The exemptions apply to land, building, machinery, and equipment for new or expanding businesses.
-Click here for an application.
+A non-refundable application fee applies.

 Industrial Revenue Bonds

-Property financed with the proceeds of an Industrial Revenue Bond (IRB) issue can be exempt from property taxation for ten years.
+The Board of Tax Appeals provides instruction and technical assistance for entities applying for Industrial Revenue Bond (IRB).
+Property financed with the proceeds of an Industrial Revenue Bond (IRB) may be exempt from property taxation for ten years.
 The cost of building materials and permanently installed equipment is exempt from state and local taxes.
-Harvey County and its cities have been very open to IRB financing over the years.
-Click here for an application.
+Barton County and its cities have been very open to IRB financing over the years.
+A non-refundable application fee applies.